simonoxen/plastimatch/doc/sphinx/debian_packaging.rst

 #.
 Install the requisite packages::

-     sudo apt-get install devscripts pbuilder debhelper gcc-4.9
+     sudo apt-get install devscripts pbuilder debhelper gcc-5 git-buildpackage

-   Note: devscripts must be 2.14.2 or higher, gcc must be 4.9 or higher.
+   Note: devscripts must be 2.14.2 or higher, and gcc must be 5.0 or higher.
 To set up gcc, you might need to do something like this:

       http://lektiondestages.blogspot.com/2013/05/installing-and-switching-gccg-versions.html